kimdaebeom/kimdaebeom/README.md

-- 👯 I graduated from Kookmin University, autonomous vehicle and IT convergence.
+- 👯 I graduated from Kookmin University, department of Automobile and IT Convergence.
-- 🔭 Now, in the Master program at Robotics Program, KAIST Urban Robotics Lab.
+- 🔭 Now, in the Master program at the Robotics Program, KAIST Urban Robotics Lab.
-- 🌱 I’m currently studying SLAM.
+- 🌱 LiDAR Odometry, 3D Registration, LiDAR sensors.

 ### More about me
 <a href="https://blog.naver.com/ted97k" target="_blank"><img src="https://img.shields.io/badge/TechBlog-brightgreen?style=flat-square&logo=Naver&logoColor=white"/></a>